Lehong-Wang/Fluid-Circuit-Generator/README.md

 ### Creating Custom Circuit Components
 Logic Gates needs to have a stl file and a json file with the same name.
 Use the provided Circuit library as template and change values in each field.
-Remember to follow the .json file format.
+Detailed instructions are available on our paper (TODO, which will come out later this year)

 ### Fabricating our Logic Components
 The details of the 3D model, printing parameters, and assembly guide can be found in the "keep-everything" branch of this repo.
+Detailed instructions is availabe in our [Github](https://github.com/roboticmaterialsgroup/3D-printed-valve) and [paper](https://arxiv.org/abs/2312.01131).

+### Designing Monolithic Printed Robot
+One of the goals for this research is to enable automated design and fabrication of custom-built robots.
+This vision has recently become more attainable due to development of FDM printable monolithically pneumatic logic gates by [Conrad et al.](https://www.science.org/doi/10.1126/scirobotics.adh4060) This design enable us to print tubing together with logic elements, enabling a fluidic circuit that can work directly off the print bed with no manual labor involved.
+* Design tip: These logic elements are intricate and typically print successfully only when placed directly on the print bed.
+However, STREAM automatically routes tubing beneath logic components, which can interfere with print quality.
+As a workaround, we recommend designing circuits with the logic elements oriented upside-down and then flipping the final design before printing.
+For convenience, we include a pre-flipped version of the logic gate design in our valve library as "sci_gate.stl".

 ### Debugging Guides